 The guides had a lot to tell us.
 How much the packs we gave the porters to carry could weigh (20 of them were assigned to lug our bags, set up camp, and cook our meals).
+How to deal with the high altitude (chewing on coca leaves we’d be provided).
 How we would be using the bathroom on the hike (don’t ask).
-How to deal with the high altitude (chewing on coca leaves we would be provided).

 In the midst of the meeting, I felt the two guides—Vincente and Oscar—looking at me strangely.
 Years earlier, I might have thought they were making googly eyes at me.
 I might have been flattered.
 But at the time I was 49.
 They were obviously in their early 30s.
 Their looks were not flirtatious.
 But what?
 I wouldn’t find out till the last night of our hike, and it wasn’t complimentary.